stevemussmann/BayesAss3-SNPs/README.md

 ## List of changes:

+2017-04-26:
+* Converted the indiv struct into a custom class

 2017-04-21:
 * Parsing of command line options and setting of default values is now handled by the Boost Program_options library.
 This has significantly reduced and simplified the code required for this purpose.
 * The help menu now displays default values for all program options.